Last updated: August 10, 2023

-In any workplace, a hydrated workforce is essential to keeping performance and productivity high — not to mention ensuring your employees, guests, and customers are happy and feeling their best.
-However, if your organization offers tap water or drinking water that doesn’t taste great, then there’s a good chance your workplace water supply isn’t doing enough to support your teams — which impacts your bottom line.
+A hydrated workforce is essential to keeping performance and productivity high — not to mention ensuring your employees, guests, and customers are happy, healthy, and feeling their best.
+However, if your organization offers tap water or drinking water that doesn’t taste great, then there’s a good chance your workplace water supply isn’t doing enough to support your teams, which impacts your bottom line.

-The taste of water is inevitably subjective, however, there are a few factors that most significantly impact how your water tastes.
-The main elements to consider include:
+The taste of water is subjective, but, there are a few factors that most significantly impact how your water tastes, including:

-- The type of water you offer: While seemingly obvious, it’s worth noting that different types of water have a propensity to taste a bit differently as well.
+- The type of water you offer: Different types of water have unique tastes.
 For example, your employees may have a preference for plain water or sparkling water.

-- The source of the water: Where your water comes from also has a large impact.
-This might include whether you choose to offer mineral water, alkaline water, or spring water at work.
+- The source of the water: Where your water comes from (e.g., mineral water, alkaline water, or spring water) impacts the final flavor.

-- How your water is cleaned or purified: Water can be cleaned in a variety of ways, which tends to affect its taste.
-For example, if you currently offer tap water, you’re trusting the purification process set forth by municipalities.
-Because of this, an increasing number of organizations are using filtration systems to guarantee an even cleaner water supply.
+- How your water is cleaned or filtered: Water can be cleaned in a variety of ways, and if you currently offer tap water, you’re trusting the purification process set forth by municipalities.
+Because of this, organizations are increasingly using filtration systems to guarantee a water supply free from contaminants.

-- Your local water quality: Local water quality varies across the country and can even differ from zip code to zip code, which can have a considerable impact on your workplace water.
+- Your local water quality: Local water quality varies across the country and can even differ from zip code to zip code, significantly impacting the taste of your workplace drinking water.

 - Algae and bacteria